 - 16.2.1.
 MMSPs shall comply with the following customer protection measures: - 16.2.1.1.
 Transparency in pricing; - 16.2.1.2.
 Full disclosure; - 16.2.1.3.
 Protection of customer assets; - 16.2.1.4.
 Protection of personal information; - 16.2.1.5.
 Access to recourse mechanisms; - 16.2.1.6.
 Provision of advice that is not sub-par; and - 16.2.1.7.
-Availability to terms and conditions in plain language or language understood by the customer.
+Availability to terms and conditions in plain language or language understood by the customer. - 16.3.

-- 16.3.
 MMSPs should put measures in place to ensure that the customers are aware of Mobile Money accounts transactional and balance limits. - 16.4.
 The MMSP will comply with the Member State's legislation that regulates customer protection and all other related legislation, the Central Bank shall take cognisance of the type and application thereto of legislation that regulates an MMSP. - 16.5.
-An MMSP shall provide the Mobile Money customers with terms and conditions of the Mobile Money Services and further provide customers with information on how to raise disputes and also make available the MMSP's contact information - 16.6.
-The MMSP shall ensure that it has educational material available to its Mobile Money customers which educational material shall advise on the Mobile Money services, the product information and relevant information required to enable the Mobile Money customer to manage his / her Mobile Money account.
+An MMSP shall provide the Mobile Money customers with terms and conditions of the Mobile Money Services and further provide customers with information on how to raise disputes and also make available the MMSP's contact information. - 16.6.
+The MMSP shall ensure that it has educational material available to its Mobile Money customers which educational material shall advise on the Mobile Money services, the product information a manage his / h nd relevant inf ner Mobile Mone ormation required y account. l to enable the I Mobile Money customer to